 When the Disclosing Party may not be adequately compensated by money damages in the event of the breach of any of the provisions of this Agreement, Disclosing Party or its Affiliates shall be entitled, in addition to any other right or available remedy, to an injunction restraining such breach or any threatened breach and to specific performance of any provision hereof and, in either case, no bond or other security shall be required in connection with such injunction.

-In the event of unauthorized disclosure, use or acquisition of Confidential Information in breach of this Agreement, the Receiving Party shall pay the Disclosing Party, at its first request, stating the circumstances of the breach, a contractual penalty for each such breach in the amount of XXX (in words: XXX).
+In the event of unauthorized disclosure, use or acquisition of Confidential Information in breach of this Agreement, the Receiving Party shall pay the Disclosing Party, at its first request, stating the circumstances of the breach, a contractual penalty for each such breach in the amount of 200 000 EUR (in words: two hundred thousand EUR).
 If the damage exceeds the amount of the stipulated contractual penalty, the Receiving Party is entitled to claim compensation up to the amount of the damage suffered, including lost profits.

 § 7.
 DURATION